Combe Down Tunnel

 A mile long railway tunnel on the Bath extension line of the Somerset and Dorset Joint Railway, which ran between Midford and Bath Queen Square until 1966.

-Combe Down Tunnel history
+Combe Down Tunnel History

 The mile long tunnel between Midford and Combe Down Tunnel was built in 1874 as part of the Bath extension of the Somerset & Dorset Railway.